 I went about talking with some WordPress experts and users on a couple of issues related to the platform.
 One of the things I found easy is setting up a WordPress site.
 If you have issues at this point, you may want to check out this WordPress Installation guide by Freddy Muriuki.

-A lot of people find it quite easy to setup and manage WordPress sites.
-The interface is super user-friendly with absolutely no tech knowledge required to move forward.
+A lot of people find it quite easy to set up and manage WordPress sites.
+The interface is super user-friendly with absolutely no tech knowledge required to move forward, so you can even start your own dropshipping business, for example.

 However, some beginners I spoke with remain puzzled by the simple mentioning of the word.
 Susan Valez, an avid WordPress user, and blogger wrote this comprehensive guide for WordPress beginners you may want to check out.